FazalLabBCM/FazalLabPipelines/docs/index.md

-# Pipelines to Process Your Raw Data
+# Pipelines to Process Your RNA-Seq Data
 Congratulations!
-You have just collected raw data from an experiment, and now you need to process it!
+You have just collected RNA sequencing data from an experiment, and now you need to process it!
 This page has instructions for when and how to use each of the Fazal Lab pipelines.